vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 6: Prepare Environment and Create Migration Accounts

-1. In the Azure Portal navigate to your **EDWmigrationStor** resource group, and click on your storage account.
+1. In the Azure Portal navigate to your **CohoDWRG** resource group, and click on your storage account.

 2. In the Storage account blade, and under settings, click on **Access keys**